Bessel filter

 In electronics and signal processing, a Bessel filter is a type of analog linear filter with a maximally flat group delay (i.e., maximally linear phase response), which preserves the wave shape of filtered signals in the passband.
-Bessel filters are often used in audio crossover systems.
+Bessel high-pass and low-pass filters are often used in audio crossover systems.

 The filter's name is a reference to German mathematician Friedrich Bessel (1784–1846), who developed the mathematical theory on which the filter is based.
 The filters are also called Bessel–Thomson filters in recognition of W. E. Thomson, who worked out how to apply Bessel functions to filter design in 1949.

 The Bessel filter is very similar to the Gaussian filter, and tends towards the same shape as filter order increases.
 While the time-domain step response of the Gaussian filter has zero overshoot, the Bessel filter has a small amount of overshoot, but still much less than other common frequency-domain filters, such as Butterworth filters.
 It has been noted that the impulse response of Bessel–Thomson filters tends towards a Gaussian as the order of the filter is increased.

-Compared to finite-order approximations of the Gaussian filter, the Bessel filter has a slightly better shaping factor (i.e., how well a particular filter approximates the ideal lowpass response), flatter phase delay, and flatter group delay than a Gaussian filter of the same order, although the Gaussian has lower time delay and zero overshoot.
+Compared to finite-order approximations of the Gaussian filter, the Bessel filter has a slightly better shaping factor (i.e., how well a particular filter approximates the ideal high- or low-pass response), flatter phase delay, and flatter group delay than a Gaussian filter of the same order, although the Gaussian has lower time delay and zero overshoot.

 Transfer function

 A plot of the gain and group delay for a fourth-order low-pass Bessel filter.
 Note that the transition from the passband to the stopband is much slower than for other filters, but the group delay is practically constant in the passband.
 The Bessel filter maximizes the flatness of the group delay curve at zero frequency.

-A Bessel low-pass filter is characterized by its transfer function:
+A Bessel filter is characterized by its transfer function.
+Take as an example the low-pass filter: